wewanadi/DecentralElect/README.md

 * PartitionDecentralElect balances both anonymity and computational complexity, making it suitable for handling votes involving over a thousand participants.

 ## Four Tech
-In this chapter, we delve into four critical technologies utilized in this voting system.
-First, we explore how ring signatures are employed to ensure voter anonymity.
-Next, we address the issue of double voting by the same individual using linkable ring signatures.
-To solve the problem of premature opening of votes, we implement the commit-reveal scheme.
-Finally, to balance the reduction of overall election costs and the protection of voter privacy, we adopt the partition ring method.
-This chapter provides a detailed explanation of these four key technologies.

 ### Ring Signature Scheme

 Preserving the anonymity of voting presents a challenge when employing traditional digital signature techniques, as they risk divulging the signer's identity, thus compromising the integrity of the vote.